Susan is an online writer who writes for many websites. She has experience writing product descriptions.

 So, in my notepad I have:

 - Treat yourself to

-Now these are not all straightforward synonyms, but they are the kind of words I will add to a piece when applicable.
-I will not use all of them, but it helps when you are struggling for words or phrases.
+Now, these are not all straightforward synonyms, but they are the kind of words I will add to a piece when applicable.
+I will not use all of them, but it helps when you are struggling with words or phrases.